Turkish Desserts: 18 Sweets to Try, from Baklava to Katmer

 12. Dondurma

 Turkish ice cream plays by its own rules.
-The famous style comes from the city of Maraş and gets its character from salep, ground orchid bulbs, which make it thick, chewy, elastic, and slow to melt.
-It is sturdy enough to be loaded on a stick and displayed the way döner is, sturdy enough to be eaten with a knife and fork, and famously strong enough to have lifted cars.
-The street vendors in Ottoman-style costume are known for teasing customers with it before handing the cone over.
+The famous style comes from the city of Maraş and gets its character from salep, ground orchid tubers, which make it thick, chewy, elastic, and slow to melt.
+Dense versions can be cut with a knife and fork.
+Street vendors are also known for stretching the ice cream and teasing customers with the cone before handing it over.

 13. Güllaç